We will continue to monitor federal and local guidelines as it pertains to COVID and will update our page with any changes.

 Under Knox County Health Department & CDC Operating Guidelines

-As directed by Governor Lee under Executive Order #80, following guidance from the Knox County Health Department and the Centers for Disease Control, we’ll be conducting on-site, in-person lessons as follows:
+As directed by Governor Lee under the current Level 3 State of Emergency, following guidance from the Knox County Health Department and the Centers for Disease Control, we’ll be conducting on-site, in-person lessons as follows:

-- Checking temperatures and asking screening questions.
-Before allowing anyone to join a lesson we’ll be doing both of these.
+- Checking temperatures.
+Before allowing anyone to join a lesson we’ll use a non-contact thermometer to check temperatures.
 We’ll be screening family members as well as students.
+The “cutoff” temperature is 100.4 degrees F.

-- Students, family members and instructors will wear masks or other appropriate face coverings.
+- Students ages 12 & under, family members and instructors will wear masks or other appropriate face coverings.
 We are protecting each other by doing this, as well as protecting ourselves.
 At this time and under these circumstances, working together masked is a necessary personal discipline.

 - “No Contact”.
 In line with personal distancing requirements, students will not be holding targets, shields or other training tools for each other.
 Our students will need an adult member of their immediate family to attend lessons with them as their training partner, so that we are limiting contact appropriately.
 The adult training partner will be holding training tools and providing other simple assistance with the guidance of the lead instructor.